 - Collect condensation on the inside—water on the fabric’s surface can lower the temperature of the fabric through evaporative heat loss.
 This can cause warm, humid air inside the garment to condense on the inside surface so it feels wet—like it’s leaking.

 Before you consider replacing your jacket or rain pants, first try restoring your DWR or reapplying a spray-on or wash-in coating.
-Remember—just because the outer fabric becomes wet does not mean that water is passing through the Gore-Tex membrane layer laminated to the inside of your garment.
+Remember—just because the outer fabric becomes wet does not mean that water is passing through the GORE-TEX membrane layer laminated to the inside of your garment.

-If you notice significant moisture inside your Gore-Tex® outerwear after just a few minutes in the rain, you may have a leak or more serious problem.
+If you notice significant moisture inside your GORE-TEX outerwear after just a few minutes in the rain, you may have a leak or more serious problem.
 Possible causes include a defective seam, a problem with the fabric or damage to the garment.
 If you need help identifying the cause, call 1-800-431-GORE and make arrangements to return it for an evaluation, or simply return your garment to REI.

-- Tumble dry, on low heat.
+- Tumble dry, on low heat (or dry as directed).

-Gore-Tex Fabric and Salt Water
+GORE-TEX Fabric and Salt Water

-Salt water does not contaminate, clog the pores, decrease the breathability, alter or harm Gore-Tex® fabric.
+Salt water does not contaminate, clog the pores, decrease the breathability, alter or harm GORE-TEX fabric.
 So you can sail, paddle and cruise with confidence.

 For More Help

-If you have additional questions about washing or maintaining any Gore-Tex® product, just call Gore Customer Service at 1-800-431-GORE.
+If you have additional questions about washing or maintaining any GORE-TEX product, just call Gore Customer Service at 1-800-431-GORE.